Channel Descriptions

 Description: White papers are persuasive, in-depth reports or essays that include executive summaries, are supported by scientific research, and are written to educate the target audience on an issue or explain and promote a particular methodology.
 White papers are meant to help readers understand an issue, solve a problem, or make a decision.

 Right for Me?
 A white paper is a research report or guide that helps solve a problem.
-Choose this format if you intend to educate readers by bringing to light a new or different perspective.
+Choose this format if you intend to educate readers by presenting a new or different perspective.

 Format Outline: